Demystifying JAM - PBA6

 JAM (2)

-- ..and is therefore an evolution for the Polkadot Relay Chain.
+- ..and is therefore intended to be an evolution for the Polkadot Relay Chain.

 - Parachains, Governance, Staking, AssetHub and everything else remains intact.